simonecalabrese/encryptor/README.md

 - Type `make` inside the project's root.

 ## Usage
-### Encrypt a file
+Encrypt a file:
 ```sh
 ./encryptor <file_to_encrypt> <encrypted_output> <strong_password>
 ```
-### Decrypt a file
+Decrypt a file:
 ```sh
 ./encryptor -d <encrypted_file> <decrypted_output> <strong_password>
 ```

 ## Implementation
 ### Multithreading
-The program performs chunked input reading, which works well on large files and keeps memory usage low and efficiency high.
+The program can read a fixed maximum amount of file chunks at a time, which works well to process large files and keeps memory usage low and efficiency high.

 It creates a number of *readers* threads that depends on the number of CPU processors currently online, in particular, it creates `cpu_active_cores - 1` *readers* threads reserving 1 core for the *writer* thread.